ArthurBrouwersSemester3/Documentation/User stories.md

 # In this page we have set up some user stories.

-The user stories determines what we want in our application.
+The user stories determines what is going to end up in our application.

 ## Userstories
 - As a (potential) gym member I want to select a specific gym and view how busy it is by a graph.